 Opioid use disorder and addiction continues to be at epidemic levels in the United States and world.
 In the United States, three million people suffer from opioid use disorder, with more than 500,000 people dependent on heroin alone (Azadfard, Hecker, Leaming, 2022).
 Nationally, the response ranges state to state and county to county - with communities enacting prescription drug monitoring programs and communities providing naloxone access for overdoses.
-Additionally, states have begun to tackle the financial impact of opioid use disorder through legal action against pharmaceutical companies - applying the financial wins to addressing the opioid use problems in their communities.
-Measuring opioid misuse in our hospitals and communities is a way in which we can understand the rate of prevalence of opioid abuse that leads to hospital visits and admits.
+States have begun to tackle the financial impact of opioid use disorder through legal action against pharmaceutical companies - applying the financial wins to addressing the opioid use problems in their communities.
+Measuring opioid misuse in hospitals and communities is a way to understand the rate of prevalence of opioid abuse that leads to hospital visits and admits.